The DB Method Review: A Detailed Look

 Amazon reviewers have awarded it 4.4 stars after more than 450 reviews.
 Popular comments include that the machine delivered an intense workout in ten minutes or less and was an acceptable cheap substitute for the DB Method.
 Many wrote they were surprised how high quality the machine itself felt when they used it.

-Overall, all three of these machines (and many others) will work your glutes in similar ways to performing standard squats.
+Overall, all three of these machines will work your glutes in similar ways to performing standard squats.
 Body-Solid’s heavy weight approach is best for anyone looking to bulk up, while both the DB Method and Sunny machine offer a supported squat workout for anyone who wants to tone or slim down those specific muscles effectively.

 If you’re willing to pay a little more for access to workout videos and a supportive fitness community based around the machine, the DB Machine might be your best option.

 The DB Method’s home squat machine offers a simple way to get in a supported squat workout.
 This machine makes sense for anyone new to working their glutes who wants access to dedicated workouts for mastering the machine.

 It might not be the best use of money for those who already incorporate glute exercises into their fitness routine or who can perform multiples sets of unassisted squats.

 And you need to keep your expectations realistic as it won’t override what your rear looks like from a genetic perspective.